(CNN Student News) -- June 5, 2014

 3. Has your community ever experienced drought conditions?
 If so, how did they impact daily life?
 How did the community deal with the water shortage?
 If not, what does your community do to assure that there is an ample water supply?

-CNN Student News is created by a team of journalists and educators who consider the Common Core State Standards, national standards in different subject areas, and state standards when producing the show and curriculum.
-We hope you use our free daily materials along with the program, and we welcome your feedback on them.
+CNN Student News is created by a team of journalists who consider the Common Core State Standards, national standards in different subject areas, and state standards when producing the show.

 We're looking for your feedback about CNN Student News.
 Please use this page to leave us comments about today's program, including what you think about our stories and our resources.
 Also, feel free to tell us how you use them in your classroom.
 The educators on our staff will monitor this page and may respond to your comments as well.